sea-bass/pyrobosim/docs/source/setup.rst

 This package is being tested with:

-* Python 3.10 in Ubuntu 22.04
+* Python 3.10 / Ubuntu 22.04 (optionally with ROS 2 Humble or Iron)
-* Optionally with ROS 2 Humble and Iron
+* Python 3.12 / Ubuntu 24.04 (optionally with ROS 2 Jazzy or Rolling)

 pip install (Limited)
 ---------------------